 In the image above, we see that we have, with reasonable certainty, the names of all of the beys (governors) between the years this data set covers, 1567 and 1837.
 This means that we at least know the governors’ first names, and sometimes their nicknames or line of descent, for the entire span of Ottoman governance over the eastern province of Algeria.
 There were 45 beys over these 270 years (one governor was reinstated, bringing the total number of rows in the spreadsheet to 46).
 For each of the governors, we know the dates (at least the year) of the commencement and end of their tenure in office.
 The light blue indicates that the date’s lack of precision; more accurate dates that include the month and day would be shown in a darker blue.
 From this information, we can calculate how long each man held office.
 Then, we come to the gaps.
 (NOTE: By loading the data into the app window above, you can click on the bars and empty spaces to view the extant information for these governors.)

 The dearth of information about the fates of the governors is interesting because the gaps are concentrated in just one window of time, between 1707 and 1710.
 By comparing this hole in the data with the data above it, we can see that four governors served in this short span of three years.
+There are lawyers who deal with psyche & stress cases.
 The rapidity of transitions and the lack of information about the means used to replace the governors indicates the intense political turmoil in the region at this time.
 Comparing this gap to the data below it, we see that, even though we don’t know what ultimately happened to these four men, we know the ethnicity of three of the four governors.
 By clicking on the ethnicity bars for the governors of unknown fate, we see that two were Algerian, and one was Kulughli, meaning that three of the four who held office so briefly were non-Ottomans.
 Could this have contributed to their demise?
 To explore this question further, we can revisit the charts in the previous post.

 Unlike fate, the voids in the ethnicity data are dispersed rather than concentrated.
 The first unknown we come across is Kheir-ed-din Bey, who served as governor from 1673 until his dismissal in 1676.
 His short tenure may or may not indicate that he was not born to Turkish parents.
 It is difficult to make predictions with such limited knowledge, but, given his dismissal and the brevity of his governorship, we might infer that chroniclers thought so little of his leadership that information about his origins seemed inconsequential.
 In a society where one’s kinship network literally became a part of one’s name, marked one’s identity, and often bounded one’s socio-political opportunities, it is significant that we know nothing of Kheir ed-din’s parentage.
 In a similar way, there is no information in the chronicles about Hammouda-Chaouch Bey, but he held office during the tumultuous period between 1707 and 1710 when no fewer than five beys served in quick succession.
 The final governor whose ethnicity remains unknown followed on the heels of the fifth governor during this stretch and abdicated office.
 We know that he was born in the line of Sala, but Sala, himself, remains mystery.
 What is common among all of these men of unknown birth is their incredibly short tenure in office; their average length of time in office was a mere 2 years and 4 months, far below the average tenure, nearly 6 years, across all governors, including those who served so briefly between 1707 and 1710.